starbackr-dev/health-auto-export-server/README.md

    - `MONGO_PASSWORD`: `mypassword` (set a secure password)
    - `MONGO_DB`: `health-auto-export`
    - `MONGO_PORT`: `27017`
+5. You may need to uncomment [the line](https://github.com/HealthyApps/health-auto-export-server/blob/4163bb5e8aa8d2cdac2a9971c164c0fa46604866/docker-compose.yaml#L24) `user: "0:0"` in `docker-compose.yaml` when running Ubuntu.
-5. Run `docker compose up -d` in your terminal
+6. Run `docker compose up -d` in your terminal.
-6. Open Grafana in your browser at http://localhost:3000
+7. Open Grafana in your browser at http://localhost:3000
-7. Login with the default credentials: `admin / admin`
+8. Login with the default credentials: `admin / admin`
-8. Determine [your computer's local IP address](https://geekflare.com/consumer-tech/find-ip-address-of-windows-linux-mac-and-website/) and note it down
+9. Determine [your computer's local IP address](https://geekflare.com/consumer-tech/find-ip-address-of-windows-linux-mac-and-website/) and note it down
-9. Configure the Health Auto Export app to send data to http://your-computer-ip:3001/api/health-data as outlined in **Step 3**
+10. Configure the Health Auto Export app to send data to http://your-computer-ip:3001/api/health-data as outlined in **Step 3**

 ### Step 2: Grafana Setup